FaithlessTheory/timezone-script/README.md

 ## How To & Download
-- Download the file or save this script to a file (e.g., update_time_and_timezone.sh), make it executable:
+- Download the file or save the script to a file (e.g., update_time_and_timezone.sh), make it executable:
 - `chmod +x update_time_and_timezone.sh`
 - Run it with sudo privileges to update your system's time and timezone.